-The B.C. government is taking action to enhance the Site C Project Assurance Board to strengthen its independence and increase its expertise.
+The B.C. government is taking action to enhance the Site C Project Assurance Board to make it more independent and increase its expertise in major construction projects.

-The changes follow the recommendations of the independent Site C review completed by Peter Milburn.
-The independent review included 17 recommendations to improve the management and oversight of the Site C project.
+The changes follow through on the recommendations of the independent Site C review completed by Peter Milburn.
+The independent review included 17 recommendations to improve the management and independent oversight of the Site C project.

 The 10 members of the new Project Assurance Board are:

 - Fred Cummings, Independent External Advisor (new member)

 - Amanda Farrell, Independent External Advisor (new member)

 - Daryl Fields, BC Hydro Board of Directors

 - Doug Foster, Assistant Deputy Minister, Ministry of Finance

 - Les MacLaren, Assistant Deputy Minister, Ministry of Energy, Mines and Low Carbon Innovation